DaoCloud/DaoCloud-docs/docs/en/docs/middleware/elasticsearch/intro/scenarios.md

   - toc
 ---

-# Applicable scene
+# Use Cases

-Elasticsearch excels in speed and scalability, and its ability to index many types of content means it can be used in a variety of usage scenarios:
+Elasticsearch excels in both speed and scalability.
+It can index multiple types of content, which means it can be used in a variety of use cases:

-- App search
+- Application search
-- Site search
+- Website search
 - Enterprise search
 - Log processing and analysis
 - Infrastructure metrics and container monitoring
 - Application performance monitoring
 - Geospatial data analysis and visualization
-- Safety analysis
+- Security analytics
-- business analysis
+- Business analytics